lukso-network/docs/docs/faq/network/validator.md

 ### Will LUKSO mainnet and testnet use different ports?

 Mainnet and Testnet will run on the same client ports.
-If a validator wants to run two clients on the same machine it is up to the validator operator to configure separate ports for the two client.
-For example port **30303** for the first, port **30305** for second etc.
+If a validator wants to run two clients on the same machine, it is up to the validator operator to configure separate ports for the two clients.
+For example port **30303** for the first, port **30305** for the second, etc.

 ### How can I save gas when depositing funds for multiple validators.